Pece17/Python/README.md

 I've been learning the basics of **Python** for a few days now mainly via [W3Schools](https://www.w3schools.com/python/), and I'm interested in trying to create a small and relatively simple program.
 I often have a hard time decising a movie to watch from my watchlist, so I'm thinking a movie tournament **Python** program could be a fun and even useful idea.

-The idea is to have 8 or 16 movies that are first entered to the program by typing or retrieved from a list, and then they're randomly paired into 4 or 8 pairs.
+The idea is to have 8 or 16 movies that are first entered into the program by typing or by retrieving from a list, and then they're randomly paired into 4 or 8 pairs.
 There will be:

 - Round of 16 (if there are 16 movies)
 - Quarterfinals